 Throughout this course, students will explore, analyze, and synthesize ideas across a wide range of texts in varied genres, while exploring thematic connections.
-As a reader, students will take part in the following unit explorations: Language & Power, Dystopian Fiction, Ambition, Restraint, & Rebellion, and Cultures in Conflict.
-As a writer, students will take part in the following unit explorations: Literary Synthesis (Informative), Writing Dystopian Short Fiction, Rhetorical Analysis (Argument), and Research (Informative).
+As a reader, students will take part in the following unit explorations: Systems of Power, Dystopian Fiction, Seeking Justice, and Exploring Counter Narratives.
+As a writer, students will take part in the following unit explorations: Literary Synthesis (Informative), Writing Dystopian Short Fiction, Arguing for Change, and Research (Informative).
 Students will strengthen and refine their literacy skills through independent and shared experiences.
 During these independent and collaborative experiences, students will engage in reflective discussions, critical analysis of varied texts, refinement of research skills, writing with structure, elaboration, detail, voice, and conventions of standard English, including vocabulary, grammar, usage, and punctuation.